|

 who'd ever have thunk of that?"
 Andy slapped his

 forehead.
-"My old pals, shilling for Tillerman’s
+"My old pals, shilling for Tillerman’s re-jackbooting

-re-jackbooting corps!
-You signed consent forms
+corps!
+You signed consent forms for those little body implants yet?
+Microchipping the

 "It's